 NOTE 2: Allowed radio resources (e.g., frequency band) may be different for direct network connections (between UE and NG-RAN) than for backhaul connections (between the relay node and the NG-RAN).

+The 5G system shall support a mechanism to prevent a UE from trying to access the network slice once it exceeds the maximum capacity.